Considering a side hustle as an Instacart driver?

 A fuel-efficient car is a must to minimize this expense!
 It reminds me of a Lyft driver I once rode with in a Ram 1500 pickup truck … he was definitely not making any money after buying gas.

-The good news is you should be able to write off your mileage accrued driving for Instacart.
-The mileage rate set by the IRS is at $0.58 per mile for 2019.
+The good news is you should be able to write off your mileage accrued shopping with Instacart.
+The mileage rate set by the IRS is at $0.56 per mile for 2021.

 As you rack up more miles, your car’s resale value goes down.
 That won’t hurt your wallet today, but it’s something to keep in mind.